Don’t let fear of snakes stop you and your family from hiking or biking the trails as the days heat up and sunlight lingers.

 To stay safe, arm yourself with prevention and protection tips.

 “Educate yourself, be smart and make good choices, but understand that you are pretty unlikely to be harmed by a snake,” says Christen Benke, DO, a family medicine physician at Scripps Clinic Del Mar.
 “If you do get bit, hospitals are well-equipped with antivenom procedures.
 Snake bites rarely result in fatalities, especially if you know how to respond.”

-If you are bit by a venomous snake, stay calm and act quickly.
-Symptoms of a poisonous bite include extreme pain, swelling and color change at the site, as well as lightheadedness.
+If you are bit by a snake, stay calm and act quickly.
+Severe pain, swelling and color change at the site and lightheadedness are symptoms of a poisonous bite.